We have answers to all your questions regarding compromised accounts. Click a heading below to expand your question.

 What should I do if my account is compromised?

-IMPORTANT: New passwords should be at least six characters long and include at least one number, letter (combination of upper and lower cases) and special character ($, *, &, !, etc.).
+IMPORTANT: New passwords should be at least eight characters long and include at least one number, letter (combination of upper and lower cases) and special character ($, *, &, !, etc.).
 Make sure your new password is different from any other passwords you have used.
 Also, if you used the same password for other online accounts such as social media and financial services, change those passwords as well.
 We strongly advise you use different passwords for different social media accounts.

 - Make sure you have antivirus software installed and updated.
 Run scans frequently to make sure your computer is free of all malware.
 (If you have not installed any antivirus software, visit AOL Internet Security Central to find the latest McAfee software provided by AOL).